Self-employed hair stylist taxes: Write-offs for barbers, salon owners and the beauty industry

 What are self-employed hair stylist taxes?

-Typically, you would use the Schedule C form to report income and expenses from your business.
+Typically, you’d use the Schedule C tax form to report income and expenses from your business.

 What are some tax write-offs for the beauty industry?

-Some taxpayers mistakenly think every expense can be used as a tax claim.
-While that would be terrific, most barber or hair stylist tax write-offs need to be either:
+Some taxpayers mistakenly think they can use every expense as a tax claim.
+While that would be terrific, that’s not quite how it works.
+But you still have plenty of opportunities to save.
+The IRS looks for two main things when it comes to barber or hair stylist tax write-offs:

-For example, you can deduct only so much for automobile mileage, business-related entertainment, charitable donations and even your retirement plan.
+For example, you can only deduct so much for business-related entertainment, charitable donations, automobile mileage, and even your self-employed retirement plan.

 10-step hair stylist tax deduction checklist